WS404 BMR Forage Sorghum Hybrid

-GW400 BMR has a high sugar content (18-21%) when grown to maturity and requires less inputs and water than corn for same production.
+Sterile forage sorghums like WS404 have a high sugar content (18-21%) when grown to maturity and requires less inputs and water than corn for same production, thus the sugar stays in the stalk instead of being used to produce grain.

 Daily weight gains are improved because of the reduction in lignin by 35-40% over conventional forage sorghums.